Still Kickin Hero July 2016

 Every month, we provide financial support to an awesome person or family going through something awful.
 Meet Dave.

 Dave Baker thinks that meeting at 6 a.m. on a Friday is a perfectly reasonable request.
 And apparently, so do dozens of other people, because the showroom at Mill City Running on a humid June morning is packed with runners ready to get in a few miles in celebration of Flapjack Friday.

-I still have sleep in my eyes and sheet marks on my face, but Dave is ready to run, bouncing from foot to foot and nodding his head enthusiastically while we make our introductions.
+We still have sleep in our eyes and sheet marks on our faces, but Dave is ready to run, bouncing from foot to foot and nodding his head enthusiastically while we make our introductions.

 It’s his second run of the day, technically, since he ran 3 miles to Mill City from the shelter he woke up in this morning.